imperial-qore/JLQN/README.md

 # JLQN
-Java GUI for layered queueing network specification
+Java GUI for layered queueing network specification (alpha version)

 ## Getting started
 You can launch the GUI using: